 11:30am Wednesdays.
 Yin Yoga, a dynamic complement to the more yang styles of yoga.
 By contrast Yin Yoga targets the connective tissues that form our joints.
 Yin postures are held longer stimulating these tissues and encouraging long-term health and flexibility of the joints.
 In a Yin session with Lin prepare to untie the knots that bind you, deeply stretching and rehabilitating the joints and the connective tissues.
 Adding this quieter aspect of yoga into your practice can help you restore balance and focus.

 12:30-1pm Thursdays.
-Weekly, Meditation Practice: An ongoing meditation group and class designed to introduce myriad techniques and traditions while inspiring the benefits of a sustained individual practice.
+Weekly, Meditation & Mindfulness Practice: An ongoing meditation group and class designed to introduce myriad techniques and traditions while inspiring the benefits of a sustained individual practice.
 Among the vast benefits of meditation: Mood Management; neuro-chemical balance; relief from anxiety & depression; Increased focus & attention and an increased sense of well being.

 Private classes available by appointment.